 Areas of current interest in the field of inorganic chemistry are explored.
 Topics covered include an introduction to chemical applications of group theory, organometallic compounds and catalysis, metal-metal bonding, clusters, inorganic photochemistry, and bioinorganic chemistry.
 Prerequisites: CHEM 330 and CHEM 322 or CHEM 324.
-Credits: 3(3-0) Offered when demand is sufficient
+Credits: 3(3-0) Not offered on a regular basis.